An old feature had a high failure rate, so we set about figuring out what had gone wrong.

 Years ago, we had incorporated a plugin from a sister business unit to offer our users a specific feature, but recently-updated web analytics said something scary: there were a lot of failures and abandons during the activation flow.

-We would need to take a step back and look at the feature from holistically to understand the user challenges.
+We would need to take a step back and look at the feature holistically to understand the user challenges.

 Design workshop with Product

 Working to a tight deadline, delivered a user-tested design with style guide and prototype for development.

 The feature had been an issue for a while.
 Through previous user studies, we'd discovered that users understood the feature's benefits, but data analytics told us that not many were completing the sign-up process.
 As the users moved through the activation process, many dropped out or had their activation requests rejected.